Scaling Bitcoin by Sabu protocol, risks and benefits

 * * *

-BIPxxx “mark/unmark promised UTXOs” look like, though it’s unlikely to get much positive feedback?
+What would this BIPxxx “mark/unmark promised UTXOs” look like, though it’s unlikely to get much positive feedback?

 Would this BIPxxx lead the mining to centralization?